World War II in Yugoslavia: Ustashas regime (Independent State of Croatia)

-The Ustashas also set up camps throughout the NDH.
-Some of them were used to detain political opponents and those regarded as enemies of the state, some were transit and resettlement camps for the deportation and transfers of populations while others were used for the purpose of mass murder.
-The largest camp was the Jasenovac concentration camp, which was a complex of five subcamps, located some 100 km southeast of Zagreb.
-The camp was notorious for its barbaric and cruel practices of murder as described by testimonies of witnesses.
+The Ustashas also established a network of camps throughout the NDH.
+Some were used to detain political opponents and those regarded as enemies of the state, some were transit and resettlement camps for the deportation and transfer of populations, while others functioned as sites of mass murder.
+The largest was the Jasenovac concentration camp, a complex of subcamps located some 100 km southeast of Zagreb.
 By the end of 1941, along with Serbs and Roma, NDH authorities incarcerated the majority of the country's Jews in camps including Jadovno, Kruščica, Loborgrad, Đakovo, Tenja and Jasenovac.
 Nearly the entire Romani population of the NDH was also killed by the Ustashas.